 She turned away and placed the call.
 The boys heard her ask what time Catherine Parsons and the Jacksons would be there, followed by, “Thank you, that will work out just fine.”

 She turned back.
 “They’ll be here at seven-thirty.
 Visiting hours end at nine o’clock.
 We’ll get here at around seven forty-five so you can have some private time with the Jacksons first, and then we’ll leave early so Tanner can finish his homework.”

 Tanner and his mom said goodbye to Tom, and they left for home.

 When he got home, Tanner needed to plan what he’d do when he went to school on Tuesday.
 He knew it wouldn’t be the same as usual.
 He’d have to answer a lot of questions about what happened to Tom, so he’d need a way to tell the story about what happened to him.
 The best way would be to summarize it, then tell that version to everyone.
 He wrote what he wanted to say, then edited it and re-edited it a couple times.
 Then he committed the final summarized version to memory.

 Then he worked on his homework assignments and studied for his Chemistry test.

 Tanner and his family ate dinner and talked about what happened to Tom and what Tanner was planning to do about it.

 “Tanner, I suggest that you wait until you’ve discussed this with your coach before contacting your uncle Gerald,” his dad said.

 “Well, I thought Uncle Gerald could tell me if Tom should get a lawyer, if he thought it was something the NCS and the CIF should handle, or if he should also contact the police.
-Then I could tell Coach Reynolds what I’d found out when I see him during seventh period tomorrow afternoon, and when I see Tom tomorrow after school, I’ll have more information for him.”
+When I see Tom tonight, I’ll have more information for him and the Jacksons.
+And I can tell Coach Reynolds what I’d found out when I see him during seventh period PE tomorrow afternoon.”

 “Okay, that makes sense.
 Go ahead and make the call before you leave to visit Tom this evening.”